duplxey/django-rest-allauth/README.md

     DEFAULT_FROM_EMAIL = "<your default from email>"
     ```

-1. Register your app on Google and Twitter and take note of your client IDs and secrets.
+1. Register your app on Google and take note of your client ID and secret.

 1. Enter the client IDs and secrets in *core/settings.py* respectively: